Timmoth/aid-cli/README.md

             -i, --input <INPUT>   Input text to base64 encode. aid text base64-decode  decodes a base64 string
-            -i, --input <INPUT>   Input text to base64 decode.
+            -i, --input <INPUT>   Input text to base64 decode. aid text lines  reads and prints lines from a text file -i, --input <FILE>   Input text file to search.
+           -s, --start <START>  first line to print
+           -e, --end <END>      last line to print
+           -f, --first <HEAD>   number of lines from the start of the file to print -l, --last <TAIL>    number of lines from the end of the file to print
 ```

 ## aid file